 There are many ways of doing this.
 Broadly speaking, the mountains are great in the summers when the plains get sweltering hot.
-Likewise, its the seashores or coastal areas where you travel for when North India goes chilling.
+Likewise, it’s the seashores or coastal areas where you travel when North India goes chilling.
 But that would be simplifying it!
 So, we have broken up this itinerary for the best places to visit India according to where you want to go.

 To the mountains: India proudly owes the world’s most astonishing mountains and peaks, including the Great Mount Everest.
-Himalayas mountain ranges and the places around are very famous among snow aficionados.
-This is the place where most Indians escape to during the summers, that is, March-May.
+The Himalayas mountain ranges and the places around them are very famous among snow aficionados.
+This is the place where most Indians escape during the summers, that is, March-May.
 You can opt for the mighty Himalayan range.
 The foothills, including Shimla, Manali, and Darjeeling have distinct seasons.
 But as you go up, the temperature is distinctly low the whole year.

 Keep in mind that in mid-June the magnificent region of Ladakh opens up.
 So, if you are planning to visit this arid, cold desert region, make your plans post-June.
-But why limit the mountains only during summers?
+But why limit the mountains only during summer?
 Some would argue that the stunning mountains are best visited when they are covered in all their snowy beauty.
-You can opt to visit the higher peaks like Srinagar and Kanchenjunga in Dec-January and celebrate a white Christmas, New year!
+You can opt to visit the higher peaks like Srinagar and Kanchenjunga in Dec-January and celebrate a white Christmas, and New year!

 Moving southwards, the Western range that stretches front the West to the South forms a year-round destination.
 This range has some of the world’s most varied biodiversity.
 A number of amazing hill stations are also there along with some of the best forest reserves to visit while in India.
-But, if you are planning a hike, avoid the region during monsoon season in July and August.
+But, if you are planning a hike, avoid the region during the monsoon season in July and August.

 By the beach: Who does not like to escape to the beach?
 With a 7,500-kilometer-long coastline, India has many stunning beaches.
 These include the beaches of Kovalam, Goa, Ganpatiphule, Havelock, and Puducherry.
 The beaches are best visited during the latter part of the year, from October to May.
-In summers – from May to June – it can get hot and sweaty at times.
+In summer – from May to June – it can get hot and sweaty at times.
 But avoid during the monsoons – from June (Kerala) to September.
 The heavy rains mean that the beaches will be inaccessible.